Captions that keep viewers glued to your video — the 3 components you need

 The 3 styling components you should consider for your captions are:

-If you won’t be using a background color on your captions, make sure the font includes a drop shadow, outline, or other way for the words to stand out against the video.
+When designing your captions, choose easy-to-read fonts and high-contrast colors that align with your brand.
+If you won't be using a background color on your captions, make sure the font includes a drop shadow, outline, or other way for the words to stand out against the video.

 In Capsule, your brand or design team will take care of all of these design decisions for you.
 Every brand-approved graphic and caption template will be pre-loaded into Capsule and ready for you to use so you can focus on creating and publishing.

-Garrett Genest, Director of Growth at Kudos, appreciates how quick and easy it is to use designs within Capsule.
+Garrett Genest, Director of Growth at Kudos, appreciates how quick and easy it is to use designs within Capsule:

-“I like that I don't need to say, ‘Hey design team, can you spend a day doing this video for me?’
-Instead, anyone can just do it,” he says.
+I like that I don't need to say, "Hey design team, can you spend a day doing this video for me?"
+Instead, anyone can just do it.

+When positioning your captions, be sure to leave a margin so they don't get cut off or covered up by each platform's navigation or playback menus.
 Capsule does this work for you by adding a few limitations on where you can place your captions.
 That way, no matter where you post your video, your captions will be visible.

 The last component of your captions is the animation—how the words actually come onto the screen.